 - The Venice Biennale Intensive, a ten-day summer immersion in Venice, Italy

-- Other study abroad experiences through SU Abroad
+- Other study abroad experiences through Syracuse Abroad

 - The Turner Semester, a residency program in Los Angeles for M.F.A. students generously supported by Marylyn Turner ’56 G’57 and Chuck Klaus G’05